Families Of The Fallen Gold Star Program

 The boat securely anchored, the ANG chaplain offered a prayer, beseeching Gods protection to those gathered together here under the sheer walls of this breathtaking canyon.

 The next three days were filled with boating, fishing, jet skiing and all of the myriad of activities this magnificent lake can provide.
 Each morning the volunteers arrived, a small flotilla of ski and fishing boats there only to share and thank these families for their sacrifice.
 For many of us, these were life changing moments.
 We mourned their loss, shared their tears and laughter and a new family was born at this gathering.

 Each night on the beach the families would build a bonfire with gathered driftwood and talk together about their common experiences and share their loss.
 It is our hope that this was a catharsis and will help them through their mourning.
 To those of us who have never lost a child or a father in service can never understand their loss and emptiness.
 We can, however, hope that our efforts help even if in a small way will help.

-Amongst the volunteers were battle hardened wounded warriors, a military Chaplain, staff members from the Army’s Service to Survivors organization, an Outdoor television show host, Staff members of Hand in hand Outdoor’s American Heroes Project and others, all bound together to share our respect and love to those who have given so much and to assure them that their children and their fathers did not die in vain and will not be forgotten .
+Amongst the volunteers were battle hardened wounded warriors, a military Chaplain, staff members from the Army’s Service to Survivors organization, an Outdoor television show host, Staff members of American Heroes Project and others, all bound together to share our respect and love to those who have given so much and to assure them that their children and their fathers did not die in vain and will not be forgotten .